nobias-fht/advanced-scripting/docs/course/introduction/arrays.md

         print(my_array[8])
     ```

     1. While this is a perfectly valid way of initializing array, it would be inefficient if we wanted to initialize an array of, say, 100 values.
-Look at the ImageJ macro docs and try to understand what the funciton `Array.getSequence()` does.
+Look at the ImageJ macro docs and try to understand what the function `Array.getSequence()` does.